cristeab/aq_dashboard/README.md

 # aq_dashboard
 Air Quality Dashboard

-Web server based on FastAPI Python package.
+Web server based on FastAPI Python package for displaying the Air Quality Index (AQI), as well as the particle concentration for different particle diameters.
+The temperature, the humididy, the pressure, the altitude, the volatile organic components and the noise level are also shown.
 The data is delivered over websockets periodically to the web page.

 Prepare Python virtual environment and activate it: